 Welfare reform refers to changes to whether and how welfare recipients benefit from the welfare assistance program.
-A range of welfare reform programs have been identified, including helping parents to gain the skills needed for employment, and to become financially independent, minimum wage legislations, reducing the time when adults eligible for jobs qualify for welfare, and encouraging responsible parenting.
-(84-86)
+A range of welfare reform programs have been identified, including helping parents to gain the skills needed for employment, and to become financially independent, minimum wage legislations, reducing the time when adults eligible for jobs qualify for welfare, and encouraging responsible parenting (Fein and Lee, 2003, Paxson and Waldfogel, 2003, Slack et al., 2003).

-• Can be introduced as legislation or policies and are administered by government agencies such as the Department of Social Services, Administration for Children and Families
+• Can be introduced as legislation or policies and are administered by government agencies such as the Department of Social Services, Administration for Children and Families.